WenzyWong/bacNeo/README.md

 ### Commands

-- `--download-db` would download all databases and references required in `bacc`, `bach`, and `bach`.
+- `--download-db` would download all databases and references required in `--bacc`, `--bach`, and `--bach`.
 The required data would be downloaded and installed in the `reference/` folder.

+    See usage:

+    ```
+    Usage:

+    bacNeo --download-db [-t THREADS]
+        --download-db       Download and build reference databases
+        -t                  [Optional] Number of threads (Default threads = 16)
+    Note: The process is potentially time-consuming
+    ```

     After successfully running the command, the folder would look like:

     ```
     ├── bac_na